trishapan/trishapan.github.io/README.md

 Run `npm run deploy`

-Go to GitHub Pages [settings](https://github.com/trisha/trisha.github.io/settings/pages) to re-add 'trishapan.com' as the custom domain.
+Go to GitHub Pages [settings](https://github.com/trisha/trisha.github.io/settings/pages) to re-add 'trishapan.com' as the custom domain

+Wait around 7 minutes to see website update

 <!--
 How to deploy React to Github pages:

 https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f

-Then, in your repo settings, have the URL based on the gh-pages branch that gets created for you.
+Then, in your repo settings, have the URL based on the gh-pages branch that gets created for you

-Run 'npm run deploy' every time you want to update your site.
+Run 'npm run deploy' every time you want to update your site

  -->